alenyeh1014/Data-Science-Google-Playstore-Analytics/README.md

 * Data and Scope:

-  - The dataset is downloaded from kaggle and it is also a open competition for all people who are interested in.
-The data size is around 10000 with some missing valuse insides, so still need to clean it before data analytics.
+  - The dataset is downloaded from kaggle and it is also an open competition for all people who are interested in.
+The data size is around 10000 with some missing values insides, so still need to clean it before analyzing.

 * Methodology Approach:

-  - Convolutional layers apply a convolution operation to the input, passing the result to the next layer.
-The convolution emulates the response of an individual neuron to visual stimuli.
-Each neuron processes data only for its receptive field.
+  -

 * Conclusion: